waterloop/waterloop-website-old/README.md

 Official website of teamwaterloop

 ## How to start a server and locally run the website?
-* Git clone the repo `git clone https://github.com/teamwaterloop/team-website.git`
+* Git clone the repo `git clone https://github.com/teamwaterloop/waterloop-website.git`
-* Do this `cd team-website`
+* Do this `cd waterloop-website`
 * Install requirements `npm install`
 * Run server `npm start`